evkx/evkx.github.io/content/models/chevrolet/blazer_ev/Blazer_EV_RS_AWD/_index.md

 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 200 mm.

+### Steering

+Dynamic steering is a standard on the Chevrolet Blazer EV RS AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

+### Drive Modes

+The Chevrolet Blazer EV RS AWD lets the user select different [drive modes](../../../../technology/drivemodes/) that affect the car's handling.
+The driver can choose between 3 modes:

+- Normal: Balanced steering and efficent throttle.
+- Sport: Balanced steering and throttle.
+- My Mode: User-defined settings for steering and throttle.

 ### Brakes

 The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
-The front discs measure 321 mm, while the rear discs are 314 mm.
+The front discs measure 321 mm, while the rear discs are 345 mm.

 ### Regenerative Braking